-synchronizes, integrates and delivers readiness and enterprise sustainment for Army and joint forces within its area of operations.
+integrates, synchronizes, and delivers readiness and enterprise sustainment for Army and joint forces within its area of operations.

-The 407th is regionally aligned with U.S. Southern Command and directly supports III Corps, headquartered at Fort Cavazos.
-The mission of the 407th AFSB is accomplished through four AFSBns and through 12 Logistics Readiness Centers (LRCs).
+The 407th is regionally aligned with U.S. Southern Command and directly supports III Armored Corps, headquartered at Fort Cavazos.

+The mission of the 407th AFSB is accomplished through four Army Field Support Battalions (AFSBns) and 12 Logistics Readiness Centers (LRCs).
+Each AFSBn also has an embedded LRC.
+The AFSBns directly support a division headquarters while LRCs provide installation garrison support.

-The 407th supports the synchronization, integration and delivery of readiness and Army materiel enterprise sustainment to warfighting units and installation garrison operations.
-At the brigade headquarters level, the command has a deployable Corps Logistics Support Element (CLSE) to support contingency operations if the III Corps headquarters deploys.
-At the AFSBn level, each AFSBn has a division logistics support element when the division headquarters deploys.
+The 407th supports the integration, synchronization, and delivery of readiness and Army materiel enterprise sustainment support to warfighting units and installation garrison operations.
+The brigade headquarters has a deployable Corps Logistics Support Element (CLSE) to support contingency operations for the III Armored Corps headquarters.
+Each AFSBn has a division logistics support element (DLSE) to support operations when a division headquarters deploys.
+The 407th also leverages logistics assistance representatives from Life Cycle